 There is normally a choice of several candidates in each constituency, some of which are the local candidates for national political parties.
 People can only vote for one of the candidates and the candidate that receives most votes becomes their MP.

 A General Election is held every five years unless government protocol calls for one in between.
+The next General Election is due to take place on the Thursday 8 June 2017.

 A by-election occurs when a seat becomes vacant in the House of Commons due to a resignation, expulsion, elevation to the Peerage (House of Lords), bankruptcy, mental illness or death.
 A by-election does not take place if a Member changes their political allegiance.